Which of the following functions is a solution to the differentia... | Study Prep in Pearson+

 1

-Step 4: Test the second option, y = an(2x).
-Compute its derivatives and substitute them into the equation.
-If the equation does not hold, this function is not a solution.

-Step 5: Repeat the process for the remaining options, y = x^2 and y = 1/x.
-Compute their derivatives, substitute them into the equation, and verify whether they satisfy y'' - 4y = 0.
-Only the function y = e^{2x} will satisfy the equation.
+Step 4: Repeat the process for the second candidate function y = an x.
+Compute its second derivative (y''), substitute y and y'' into the equation, and verify if it satisfies 4y + y'' = 0.

 Watch next

-Master Determining Differentiability Graphically with a bite sized video explanation from PatrickStart learning
+Master Classifying Differential Equations with a bite sized video explanation from PatrickStart learning

 Related Videos